Entergy : Insights | MarketScreener

 -

-If your property has any water damage, please turn off the electricity at either the main fuse box or circuit breaker.
+If your property has water damage, turn off the electricity at either the main fuse box or circuit breaker.
 Don't step in water to get to the fuse box or circuit breaker.

 -

 Call a licensed electrician for advice when necessary.
-A licensed electrician may need to inspect your property's electric wiring before Entergy can restore power to a home or business which has water damage from rain or flood waters.
+A licensed electrician's inspection of your property's electric wiring may be needed before Entergy can restore power to a home or business that has water damage from rain or flooding.

 For customers without property damage: